 How often can you refinance a conventional mortgage?

 You often need to wait six months before you refinance a conventional loan.
 In some states, you may have to wait more than six months.
 The seasoning period for a conventional cash out refinances is 12 months from the initial purchase.
 Just like with any refinance, compare the value of refinancing against the closing costs and decide if it is a good choice.
 There are no limits on the number of times you can refinance a conventional loan assuming you meet our requirements and have a net tangible benefit by refinancing.

 How often can you refinance a VA loan?

 There is no limit on how often you can refinance your house with a VA loan.
-You are required to wait six months if you want to refinance a VA loan using the streamline program.
-To qualify for streamline refinancing, you typically need to be current on your mortgage payments and have a recent history of paying your monthly mortgage bill on time.
+For a VA streamline loan, you are required to wait the later of 210 days from the date of the first monthly payment and the date on which the sixth monthly payment is made on the loan.
+VA cash out refinances also require you to wait the later of 210 days from the date of the first monthly payment and the date on which the sixth monthly payment is made on the loan .
+To qualify for VA refinancing, you typically need to be current on your mortgage payments and have a recent history of paying your monthly mortgage bill on time.
 You’ll also need to get a real benefit from refinancing by lowering your rate or improving your terms.
 Learn more about VA streamline refinancing.

 How often can you refinance an FHA loan?